Strawberry Sauce (Topping)

 Is there anything better than fresh strawberries in summer?
 Sweet and juicy, strawberries are the star of summer cooking.

 Homemade strawberry sauce captures that fresh taste of summer so it can be enjoyed all year long!
+Try it on strawberry cheesecake stuffed French toast for an over-the-top delicious breakfast!
+It’s perfect for strawberry waffles and strawberry ricotta pancakes, too!

 But you don’t need fresh berries to preserve that fresh flavor.
 This sauce can be made with fresh OR frozen strawberries, so you can serve this refreshing topping regardless of the weather outside.